loldenburg/piwik-manager-appsscript/README.md

 <!-- TOC --><a name="order-custom-dimensions-in-tags-in-piwik-pro-tag-manager-by-their-id"></a>

 ## Order Custom Dimensions in Tags in Piwik Pro Tag Manager by their ID

-In Piwik Tag Manager, you cannot drag Custom Dimensions up or down.
+In Piwik Pro Tag Manager, you cannot drag Custom Dimensions up or down.
 So if you messed up the order, this function comes to the rescue.

 Menu: **Tag Details -> Order Custom Dimensions**